Frequently asked questions about becoming a surrogate

 Canadian Fertility Consulting only works with gestational surrogates.

-There are many reasons that our clients require the generosity of a gestational carrier.
+There are many reasons that our clients require the generosity of a gestational carrier to have a child.
 Some reasons include:

 - It is not medically safe for the intended mother to carry a pregnancy.